Bayan Nur Inner Mongolia, China Travel Guide

 ¥300+ (fine dining/international cuisine).

 The official currency is the Chinese Yuan Renminbi (CNY/RMB).
 ATMs are widely available, accepting international cards.
-Digital payment options like WeChat Pay (微信支付) and Alipay (支付宝) dominate transactions.
+Digital payment methods like WeChat Pay (微信支付) and Alipay (支付宝) dominate transactions.
 Linking your international credit card to one of these applications before your trip is highly recommended.

 Tipping is generally not customary in mainland China and may even be refused or seen as unusual.
 In high-end, tourist-oriented services, a small gratuity might find acceptance but is not expected.